Bacolod Delicacies: Bacolod Food Trip Guide

-Food definitely plays a huge role in the thriving culture and economy of Bacolod City.
-For visitors, what better way to get to know the city than to try their local cuisine?
-Food has always been tied closely to a place’s history, culture and Bacolod is no exception.
-A food trip to Bacolod is one of the must-try activities in the city.
-With plenty of must-try local delicacies within easy reach, it’s one of those effortless activities and is a delight to partake in.
+Food definitely plays a massive role in the thriving culture and economy of Bacolod City.
+For visitors, what better way to get to know the city than to try its local cuisine?
+Food has always been tied closely to a place’s history and culture, and Bacolod is no exception.
+A food trip to Bacolod is a must-try.
+With plenty of must-try local delicacies within easy reach, it’s an effortless activity and a delight to partake in.

 1. Piaya (Piyaya)